WukLab/LegoOS/README.md

 Let's first get familiar with the codebase.
 If you have played with Linux kernel, welcome home.
 LegoOS has a similar directory organization: 1) `arch/` is for low-level ISA-specific hooks, 2) `drivers/` has `acpi`, `infiniband`, `pci`, and `tty` drivers, 3) `init/`, `kernel/`, `lib/`, and `mm/` are shared essential core kernel utilities.
 4) `linux-modules/` are Linux kernel modules for storage manager and global resource monitors.
 We reused most of Linux code to ease our own porting of infiniband drivers.

-This code repository also many __major__ subsystems (e.g., managers, monitors, networking) and the following table describes where you can find the corresponding code:
+This code repository has many __major__ subsystems (e.g., managers, monitors, networking) and the following table describes where you can find the corresponding code:

 | Major Subsystems | Directory |
 |:---------|:-----------|